Consulting Advisory interview prep.

 6. Why now? / Why are you making this transition?

-7. What do you think makes the firm distinct from a top competitor?
+7. What do you think makes this firm distinct from a leading competitor?

 8. What does day-to-day life look like for a consultant / advisor at this firm?